garbled1/gnhast/README.md

 Gnhast is an event based home automation suite of tools.
 It relies on a central daemon, which handles all the coordination of work, and collectors which handle all the actual work.
-While the primary development environment is NetBSD, it should also work on any other version of UNIX or Linux.
+Gnhast is designed to be run from a UNIX/Linux server, and is designed to be fairly lightweight, so it could easily be (and is!) deployed on a Raspbery PI to run your whole house.

 ![Image](docs/img/gnweb1-small.png)